 It ain't broken until it's broken.
 There are times when an O-Column declines right to the trendline and reverses back up.
 Technically, this is not a trendline break.
 However, a new trendline is required to reflect this test.
 The chart below shows McDonalds (MCD) touching trendlines three times in 2009.
 A red 3, a red 5 and an O printed in the boxes that coincided with the trendlines.
 Because these trendlines were not broken, the line shifted down one box to reflect an adjusted rate-of-ascent.

 The same holds for Bearish Resistance Lines.
 Sometimes an advance extends to the same box as the Bearish Resistance Line, but does not break this trendline.
 After the subsequent downturn, a new Bearish Resistance Line is added based on this new reaction high.
 The chart below shows CME Group (CME) hitting the Bearish Resistance Line a few times in the middle of 2010.
 Despite challenging these trendlines, there was never an actual breakout.
 After the reversal back down, a new trendline was drawn one square higher.

 You can add P&F Trendlines to any P&F chart using the “Trend Lines” overlay in the Overlays dropdown on our P&F Chart Workbench.

 Trendlines drawn on 3-box Reversal P&F charts are more objective than trendlines drawn on bar or line charts.
 Chartists can use this objectivity to establish a trend biased based on the trendline displayed.
-A bullish bias is present when the current trendline is a Bullish Support Line.
-A bearish bias is present with a Bearish Resistance Line.
+A bullish bias is present when the current trendline is a Bullish Support Line, while a bearish bias is present with a Bearish Resistance Line.
 Daily P&F charts cover a fairly long timeframe.
-Chartists can use the daily P&F chart to establish a big trend bias and then turn to 30 minute P&F charts to look for signals in harmony with that trend.
+Chartists can use the daily P&F chart to establish a big trend bias before turning to 30-minute P&F charts to look for signals in harmony with that trend.